 A dental implant is a “root” device, usually made of titanium, used in dentistry to support restorations that resemble a tooth or group of teeth to replace missing teeth.

-Most patients with enough bone can have implants, although individual decisions is made by patient.
-Usually an x-ray and a CT-scan are done to determine if you have enough bone to place the implant and also to determine the size and kind of the implant that should be placed.
+Most patients with enough bone can have implants, although individual decisions are made by the patient.
+Usually, an x-ray and a CT-scan are done to determine if you have enough bone to place the implant and also to determine the size and kind of implant that should be placed.